meadsteve/meadsteve.github.io/_posts/2022-09-23-docker-build-caching.markdown

 So far, yes.
 The build times dropped and everything seems to work.
 One thing I really like about this solution is that updates to dependencies get automatically updated in the cache.
 In the past I've seen this problem solved by creating a "base image" with the dependencies bundled in.
-This added an extra manual step of bumping the base image whenver dependencies got updated.
+This added an extra manual step of bumping the base image whenever dependencies got updated.
 Using a cache skips this complexity.